-Update 1: The problem finally solved!
-I went to my usual workshop (with proper appointment) and I did not had to wait for long.
+Update 1: The car problem finally solved!
+I went to my usual workshop (with proper appointment) and I did not have to wait for long.
 The mechanic took almost 1 hour to resolve the problem.
 The ECU was flashed and the brake switch was checked and reinstalled.
 The check engine warning light went away and it remained so.

 Back to the original post…

 It was almost a perfect ride up North last weekend – the morning was cold, the traffic was light and the music on the radio was good.
 It was a good time to “clear those carbons” from the exhaust (I noticed that the fuel consumption often improves greatly after a long journey north).

 I had my grandma in the car (she followed us to go to her younger brother’s house which was on our way) so I had to ensure that I make the necessary stop for this fragile old lady who is still going strong at a very old age.
 Just when I was thinking of stopping at the next R&R after Tapah,

 I noticed something flashing up on the dashboard – something I missed earlier because I had my left hand “covering” it (I hold the top of the steering wheel with my left and the bottom with my right).
 The check engine warning light was on – it never appeared before and I just did a major service to the car couple weeks ago.

 Maintenance has been top-notch and I don’t push the car to its limits.

 Certainly, something was amiss here and stopping at the next R&R made a lot of sense – I was also worried that there could be a bigger problem with the engine (although I did not notice any difference in performance and the fuel consumption kept improving).
 We stopped and immediately my wife, my son and my grandma got out stretching their legs and then head to the toilet, leaving the baby at the back seat (she was sleeping) and under my care.